bradleecrockett/MorseCode/README.md

 # MorseCode
 Morse code encoder and decoder using python dictionaries.

+## Intro to Dictionaries
+Watch the video https://youtu.be/wa1XcMSBWdA and follow along on `dictionary_notes.py`.
+You will use a dictionary in your morse code encoder and decoder program.

 ## Morse Encoder Function
 Create a function called morse_encoder(str_msg) that takes a single string parameter and converts it into the corresponding morse code message.
 Note that the dictionary keys are all capital letters